Authentication

 * — full access (default)

-Never expose your API key in client-side code, Git repositories, or application logs.
-Anyone with your key can read and write clinical data on behalf of your organization.
+Never expose your API key in client-side code, Git repositories, or logs.

 - Store keys in environment variables (